tdulcet/Benchmarking-Tool/README.md

                         Ignore non-zero exit codes of the benchmarked programs.
     -u              ASCII
                         Do not use Unicode characters in output.
-    -s              Disable interactive
+    -S              Disable interactive
                         Disable interactive output and progress bars.
     -C <FILE>       Export CSV
                         Export the timing summary statistics as CSV to the given FILE.
     -j <FILE>       Export JSON
                         Export the timing summary statistics and timings of individual runs as JSON to the given FILE.
+    -o <WHERE>      Output
+                        Control where the output of the benchmark is redirected. <WHERE> can be:
+                            null: Redirect both stdout and stderr to '/dev/null' (default).
+                            pipe: Feed stdout through a pipe before discarding it and redirect stderr to '/dev/null'.
+                            inherit: Output the stdout and stderr.
+                            <FILE>: Write both stdout and stderr to the given FILE.
     -n <NAME>       Command-name
                         Give a meaningful name to a command.
+This can be specified multiple times if several commands are benchmarked.
     -h              Display this help and exit
     -v              Output version information and exit